Solana-Workshops/ship-an-xnft/README.md

 **4.1 Storing data in Localstorage**

-There are multiple ways of storing data locally in react-native, but we will be using the AsyncStorage package package.
+There are multiple ways of storing data locally in react-native, but we will be using the AsyncStorage package.
 Install it by running `yarn add @react-native-async-storage/async-storage` or `npm install @react-native-async-storage/async-storage`.
 Add this line to the imports in App.tsx:

 ```ts